Privacy Policy

 Recruitment Agencies

 For certain roles we may use recruitment agencies.
-These agencies will ask for your personal data in the course of the process – please review their privacy notices at this stage.
-The recruitment agencies we use include; CMA Recruitment Group, Harvey John Limited.
+These agencies will ask for your personal data during the process – please review their privacy notices at this stage.

 Application stage